cthota/Getting-and-Cleaning-Data-course-project/Code book.md

 x_test.txt
 y_test.txt

 In step 2 a code was written to extracts only the mean and standard deviation for each measurement.
-Mean and standards for the variables are identified using grep function and joined both the mean and standard indices.
-Removed parentheses’ ’)’after means and standards and hyphens(-)in columns and capitalized first letter in means and standards using gsub function to make the data look tidy.
+# Mean and standards for the variables are identified using grep function.
+# Joined both the mean and standard indices.
+Removed parentheses’ ’()’after means and standards and hyphens(-)in columns and
+# capitalized first letter in means and standards using gsub function to make the data look tidy.

-In step3 a code was written to remove underscore in activity labels and to change font to lower from upper and to use descriptive activity names to name the activities.
+In step3 a code was written to
+#remove underscore(_) in activity labels and to
+#change font to lower from upper and to use descriptive activity names to name the activities.

-In step 4 a code was written to bind the data after initial cleaning and to write a table by merging data and to give descriptive variable names for each measurement.
+In step 4 a code was written to
+#bind the data after initial cleaning and to write a table by merging data and to give descriptive variable names for each measurement.

-In step 5 a code was written to create a second, independent tidy data set which shows the average of each variable for each activity and each subject and to save the data to "tidy Data.txt"
+In step 5 a code was written to
+#create a second, independent tidy data set which shows the average of each variable for each activity and each subject and to save the data to "tidy data.txt"